gsa-oes/office-of-evaluation-sciences/pages/events.md

  - When: October 30, 2019, 10am - 12pm EST (tentative)
  - Where: GSA, 1800 F ST NW, Washington DC 20405
  - Register: <a href="https://forms.gle/zirEH9upRHFdQ7CX6">Sign Up Here</a> or email oes@gsa.gov with your name, organization, and title to sign up at no cost.
+ - This event will be recorded and the recording will be provided on this page.